Canopy Security · UX Design & Research

 What I'd do differently.

-I'd also want to run a longer post-launch usability study on the deletion flow specifically.
-The metrics were positive, but I'm curious whether users actually read the data transparency list or just scroll past it.
-If they're skipping it, the design isn't doing the work it's supposed to.
-That's the kind of thing you only learn by watching real people use it.
+I'd also want to run a post-launch usability study on the data transparency screen specifically.
+The metrics were positive, but I'm still curious whether users actually read that itemized list or scroll past it.
+If they're skipping it, the design isn't doing the emotional work it's supposed to do.
+And I'd instrument the reason-selection step more formally — the data exists post-launch but I'd want a proper dashboard tracking deletion reasons over time to surface product problems before they show up in support tickets.